- 126 Actual Exam Questions

 Objectives:

-NCIDQ IDFX Reference Manual (Section on Materials and Finishes).
+NCIDQ IDFX Reference Manual (Section on Accessibility).

 Verified Answer from Official Source: